delameter/pytermor/docs/guide/low-level.rst

 - First line is the string with encoded escape sequence;
 - Second line shows up the string in raw mode, as if sequences were ignored by the terminal;
-- Third line is hexademical string representation.
+- Third line is hexadecimal string representation.

 :mono:`SGR` sequence structure